gnuradio/pybombs/README.md

 	gnuradio:
 		forcebuild: True # This will skip any packagers for this package
                                  # and use a source build
-                forceinstalled: False # This will always assume this package is
+                forceinstalled: False # 'True' will always assume this package is
                                       # installed and skip installing it
                 # Any other option here will override whatever's in the
-                # recipe corresponding
+                # corresponding recipe (in this case, gnuradio.lwr)

 # Like package flags, but applies flags to all packages
 # in a certain category. 'common' is all OOTs.